 Dig over the veg patch if you haven’t already – loosening and opening up the soil will help aerate it and it will dry faster ready for Spring planting.
 Heavy clay soils will ‘weather’ with rain and frost making them much easier to work and prepare fine soil for seed sowing.

 Spring is seed sowing time – surely the best time of year!
-Sow seeds of hardy annuals (like Cornflower, Larkspur, Calendula, Nasturtiums and Love-in-the mist) and hardy vegetables (like Broad Beans, Carrots, Beetroot and Spinach) directly outside in well prepared fine soil.
+Sow seeds of hardy annuals (like Cornflower, Larkspur, Calendula, Nasturtiums and Love-in-the mist) and hardy vegetables (like Broad Beans, Carrots, Beetroot and Spinach) directly outside in well-prepared fine soil.
 Seeds of tender plants such as Tomatoes, Chili Peppers, Basil, Geraniums and Cosmos can be sown in pots of compost and kept in a warm greenhouse or windowsill to begin with, then planted outside when all frosts have passed.

 Plant onion and shallot setts – setts are like miniature tiny onion bulbs, simply pop them in the ground with the tips just covered (so the birds don’t see them and pull them out!).
 Very easy and satisfying to grow.

 Restart your compost or begin from scratch – When you’re thinking about how to get your garden ready for Spring, consider sustainability.
-There’s no better time than now to become a green fingered hero, so why not restart your compost or begin from scratch?
+There’s no better time than now to become a green-fingered hero, so why not restart your compost or begin from scratch?
 You may have had one before so can continue from where you left off, or you might need to start a new heap.
 Either way, try to keep sustainability and recycling in mind when trying to get your garden ready for Spring.

 Cover up your Rhubarb – use an old dustbin or bucket and tip it upside down over your Rhubarb clump to exclude light.
 Within a few weeks you will have your own supply of delicious, forced Rhubarb for pies and crumbles.